 Video of the Day

 The WORX® PowerShare string trimmer lives up to its name.
 The battery-powered string trimmer can transform into a wheeled edger and mini-mower.
 With seven handle adjustments and six rotating head settings, this model is the most adaptable string trimmer we've discovered and is maneuverable for people of all shapes and sizes.
 This string trimmer has a 12-inch cutting width, telescoping shaft and a weight of 5.5 pounds.
 The model comes with a 20V battery that charges in less than an hour, battery charger, wheels and three trimmer spools.
 Since the model retails for around $88, it's the best choice for light use around the house.

-Black & Decker Grass Hog NST2018
+Black & Decker 20V Max LSTE525

-For the lowest price without sacrificing quality, choose the Homelite UT4110.
-Costing less than $30, this corded electric weed trimmer fits any homeowner's budget but still performs well on weeds and grass.
-Its 13-inch cutting width and 4 amp motor are better than many battery-powered models costing three times as much, says Consumer Search.
-A telescoping shaft and 5-pound weight make it appropriate for use by people with limited strength to use it easily.
+For the lowest price without sacrificing quality, choose the Homelite UT4113.
+At just $30, this corded electric string trimmer fits any homeowner's budget but still performs well on weeds and grass.
+Its 13-inch cutting width and 4-amp motor are better than many battery-powered models costing three times as much.
+A rotating shaft makes it easy to switch between trimming and edging.
+The 5-pound weight allows people with limited strength to use it easily.

 The debris guard makes it difficult to see exactly what you are cutting, so this may not be the best choice for trimming around prized flowers or shrubs if you're worried about accidentally damaging them.